AshirAzeem-Developer/SmartPlanHub/README.md

 ## Conclusion

-This architecture, inspired by Mubashir Ali Kalhoro, focuses on dynamic styling and robust state management to ensure a responsive, maintainable, and user-friendly React Native application.
+This architecture focuses on dynamic styling and robust state management to ensure a responsive, maintainable, and user-friendly React Native application.
 By leveraging modern libraries and best practices, it provides a solid foundation for building scalable mobile applications.